-Summary: Cigna Healthcare modified its molecular and proteomic diagnostic testing coverage policy for hematology and oncology indications (Policy 0520), effective April 11, 2026.
-Here's what billing teams need to do.
+Summary: Cigna Healthcare modified its molecular and proteomic diagnostic testing coverage policy for hematology and oncology indications (policy 0520), effective May 16, 2026.
+Here's what billing teams need to know before that date.

 Field Detail